ForestAdmin/agent-nodejs/docs/getting-started/quick-start.md

 - Node.js > 14.0.0
 - NPM > 6.14.4 or yarn > 1.22.17

+If you meet those prerequisites, we strongly recommand to follow our [Install guide](./install.md)

 ## Troubleshooting

 If you encounter any issue while installing the Forest Admin agent, join our [community](https://community.forestadmin.com/).